Frequently Asked Questions

 MLC services and assessments are not diagnostic.
 Any individual assessments completed by MLC are intended to be used during multidisciplinary evaluation team meetings at the school to determine eligibility for Special Education and potential related services.
 Additionally, individualized assessments are written to be discussed with parents and school team members to assist in creating detailed Individualized Education Plans and any corresponding necessary behavioral plans.

 The education system can be very confusing and daunting if you are not in the field.
 You may feel you need help, but not sure who to ask or where to turn.
 First, know you are not alone, and it takes courage and strength to look for help.
 MLC believes that families are an essential part of a student’s educational career and should be involved in every step of the process.
 MLC encourages you to reach out to your local school district to start the process of asking for guidance.
+If you are looking for peer tutoring to help strengthen or enrich your child’s skills, please visit the Family Services page.

 MLC is honored to be considered for a community presentation.
 We recognize how important and rare these opportunities for parent and community engagement are.
 It would be an honor to discuss with a parent-teacher group what content would best fit the needs and expectations of families, communities, and districts.
 MLC believes the key to successful presentations are engagement and a takeaway.
 Your group can expect to observe an interactive presentation with actual materials for attendees to take home.
 An example would be a “Take Back My Calm” workshop.
 This is a parent and student-attended event where students and parents identify coping mechanisms and create calming toolboxes to take home.
 We have also provided these workshops for teachers to assist with teaching behavioral management in the classroom.